CommunitySolidServer/tutorials/getting-started.md

 WAC uses Access Control List (ACL) resources to determine what is allowed.
 In general, these resources have an `.acl` extension, but you can always find the corresponding ACL in the response header when GETting a resource.
-The ACL resource that determines access to the root container is `http://localhost:3000/.acl`.
+The ACL resource that determines access to the root of our pod is `http://localhost:3000/my-pod/.acl`.
-This means that we can find our root ACL resource by looking for the `../.data/.acl` file.
+This means that we can find our root ACL resource by looking for the `../.data/my-pod/.acl` file.
 This file has the following contents:

 ```turtle